chuyachia/ml/perceptron/perceptron.md

 X.plot <- as.data.frame(X) # dataframe for plot use
 ```

-The points and the seperating line look like the following :
+The points and the target function look like this on a 2D plane :

 ``` r
 library(ggplot2)